xralf/fluid/README.md

 ## Example

-With the _fluid-portal Query Language_ (FQL) we can specify a task in an intuitve manner.
+With the _Fluid Query Language_ (FQL) we can specify a task in an intuitve manner.
 Imagine, we want to process time-stamped CSV data like the following from the file [foo.csv](data/foo.csv):

 |   x |             t             |
 | --: | :-----------------------: |